COVID-19: Using Parks Responsibly

 Now more than ever parks are providing an invaluable source for improving people's health and wellbeing, and we are doing all we can to ensure that parks remain open throughout these challenging times and that they are being used responsibly.

-As the Government starts to relax measure introduced to stop the spread of the virus, updates will be posted here on actions we are taking in our parks to re-open facilities when it is safe to do so.
+The Government has issued new guidelines and we are having to react to these to ensure everyone's safety and to stop the spread of the virus.
+Updates will be posted here on actions we are taking in our parks to ensure your safety.

 How you can help: